Ozone-Depleting Substances and Hydrofluorocarbons.

-The State Building Code Council (SBCC) must adopt rules that allow the use of substitutes with lower GWPs than alternative substances to the maximum extent practicable, in accordance with published standards on building occupant safety and fire risks.
-The SBCC may not prohibit the use of a substitute allowed under the EPA program that reviews and approves substitutes for ODSs.
-The SBCC may adopt rules that allow the use of substitutes that are under consideration but not yet approved by the EPA.
+The State Building Code Council (SBCC) must adopt rules that allow the use of substitutes with lower GWPs than alternative substances to the maximum extent practicable, but only if the substitutes do not present a risk to building occupant safety or conflict with the fire code or best practices to reduce fire risk.
+The SBCC may adopt rules that allow the use of substitutes that are not yet approved by the EPA.
 The SBCC rules that affect the design or installation of refrigeration or air conditioning equipment must be consistent with a goal of minimizing system leakage of refrigerants.
 The SBCC must solicit input from affected parties prior to adopting rules addressing substitutes, refrigerants, and refrigeration systems or air conditioning systems.

 By December 1, 2021, Ecology must provide recommendations to the Legislature for the design of a program to address end-of-life management and disposal of refrigerants.
-Ecology must review actions taken by other jurisdictions and solicit feedback from potentially impacted parties and the public in developing the recommendations.
+Ecology must solicit feedback from potentially impacted parties and the public in developing the recommendations.
 The recommendations must include specific design considerations regarding:

-Violations of restrictions on HFCs and ODS are subject to penalties authorized under the Clean Air Act, and must be deposited in the Account.
+Violations of restrictions on refrigerants are subject to penalties authorized under the Clean Air Act, and must be deposited in the Account.
 In enforcing restrictions on HFCs and refrigerants, Ecology must adhere to existing protocols generally applicable to Ecology's enforcement of environmental laws that relate to site inspections, technical assistance visits, notices of correction, and the issuance of civil penalties.
-Ecology may elect to cease or refrain from implementing HFC or refrigerant program requirements if preempted by EPA requirements, or if the EPA adopts requirements that are substantially duplicative of state HFC or refrigerant requirements and that negate the additional emission-reduction benefits of any state HFC or refrigerant requirements.